mgsouth/msouth-ur/README.md

 -----

+Now we can send a GET to the short URL, and we will be recdirected to the Wikipedia page.
 In the following, we need the -L so that curl will actually follow the redirect.

     $ curl -i -L http://127.0.0.1:5000/D
 =>